-Sign of footfall from horses were noted within the surrounding soils, possibly due to the proximity of a bridleway to the east.
-This pond may also benefit from some protective dead hedging or fencing measures to prevent disturbance to the pond margins.
+Signs of disturbance from dogs were noted within the surrounding soils, possibly due to the proximity of footpath nearby.
+This pond may also benefit from some protective dead hedging or other measures to prevent disturbance to the pond margins.

 Table 16: Feature 5 Ponds - management measures